 Cook until the vegetables reach a dark golden brown colour.
 Add the thyme, rosemary, port, wine and vinegar, turn down to a simmer and reduce until almost dry

 Add the brown chicken stock and reduce again by half.
-Remove from the heat, strain through a fine sieve into another pan and set aside until required
+Remove from the heat, strain through a fine sieve into another pan and reduce to sauce consistency

 For the chicory, remove any damaged outer leaves and cut in half lengthways.
 Sprinkle with a little caster sugar and caramelise in a hot frying pan, cut side down, until golden brown